 - the occupancy costs for leasing the premises (including rent and any outgoings);

 - specific information for shopping centre leases;

 - the tenant’s fit-out obligations; and

 - if there are any relocation or demolition clauses.

 Although many of the terms of a commercial lease are fairly standard, it is important that you fully understand your rights and obligations, especially the provisions that relate to retail leasing.

 It is a good idea to ask your solicitor to explain what each clause in the lease means and to get their assistance in negotiating the terms and conditions that suit you.

-If you need more information or if you need assistance or advice on how to proceed please call us on (08) 9380 9288 or email firstname.lastname@example.org today.
+If you need more information or if you need assistance or advice on a commercial lease please contact us.